 Harrah’s Kansas City

-Part of the Caesars Entertainment chain of hotel/casinos, this resort is 6 ½ miles northwest of downtown.
+Part of the Caesars Entertainment chain of hotel/casinos, this resort is the second busiest casino in the area, and located 6 ½ miles northwest of downtown.
 It’s normally just a 10 to 20 minute drive.

 Address, Phone & Website

 One Riverboat Drive

 The most distant of the six KC-area casino, the Hollywood Casino is across the border into Kansas, but still just 16 miles directly west of downtown.